exo-archives/aio-ecm-dms/patch/2.5.10/ECM-5592/readme.txt

 How is the problem fixed?

-    * Remove SearchValidator from SimpleSearch StringInput
+    * Use SimpleSearchValidator to validate the Simple Search Text Input (validate empty value only)
-    * catch Exception and show message about unsupported characters
+    * Catch Exception and show message about unsupported characters

 Patch file: ECM-5592.patch